Patients missing appointments? Here’s why

 Recalls and Reminders

-- MessageNet: An SMS service designed to improve the productivity and mobility of your practice, allowing clinicians to send and receive SMS notifications for recalls and reminders.
+- MessageNet: An SMS service designed to improve the productivity and mobility of your practice, allowing clinicians to send SMS notifications for recalls and reminders.

 - MessageBird: A cloud communications platform with its own telecommunications carrier infrastructure, designed to simplify communication with patients via SMS.